Pubudini123/TestAutomationProject/README.md

 Overview

-This repository contains automated UI tests for the FloAR application using C#, NUnit, Selenium WebDriver, and Protractor.
+This repository contains automated tests for the web application using C#, NUnit, Selenium WebDriver, and Protractor.
 The tests verify login functionality and ensure web application stability.

 Technologies Used